nipun-10/vpc-peering/README.md

- 🚀 AWS VPC Peering Project (Manual Setup)
+ 🚀 Secure & Scalable 3-Tier Architecture with VPC Isolation & Peering

 📌 Project Overview
 This project demonstrates a real‑world AWS VPC Peering implementation used to securely connect two isolated Virtual Private Clouds (VPCs) in a 3‑tier architecture.
 The setup enables private communication between EC2 instances across VPCs without using the public internet, following AWS best practices for networking, routing, and security.